AguaClara/String-Digester/Spring 2019/String_Digester_Final_Report_Draft.md

 </center>

 ### Capillary Action with Grouped Strings Experiment
 The grouped strings carried out capillary action.
 The weight of the water released from the strings at various times were recorded and graph as a function of time.
 From this information, the flow rates at these times were calculated by adjusting the weight to be only the amount gained at each time interval.
-The weight of water that traveled through the strings over time followed a polynomial trend (Figure 22) with the flow rate decreasing over time (Figure 23).
+The weight of water that traveled through the strings over time generally followed a polynomial trend (Figure 22) with the flow rate decreasing over time (Figure 23).
+The flow rate at time-point zero was set as zero in **Figure 23** as there was no flow through the strings before water was input into the basin.
+There was a spike in flow rate at minute 6.25.
+More data points should be collected in the first few minutes to see if this initial spike and then polynomial decay is consistent.
 In addition, the residence time on the strings also decreased (Figure 24).

 <center>
 <img src = "https://github.com/AguaClara/String-Digester/blob/master/Spring%202019/Images/TIMEvsWT.png?raw=true" height = 200>